digitalsputnik/Monet/README.md

 light_color.set_editor_property('r', 255); light_color.set_editor_property('g', 255); light_color.set_editor_property('b', 255)
 ```

+## Known issues
+- Currently the response to a request is offset by one meaning the response to a command from dsdmpy will be of the previous command sent

 ###### PS!
 Light Color also has an alpha value which is currently not used in this demo